 How do I know if I am eligible to adopt from overseas?

 To adopt from overseas, you have to make sure that you would be eligible to adopt in the UK which means that you must be over 21 years of age and habitually resident in the UK.
 A criminal record where you have been found guilty of or cautioned for a prescribed offence (generally offences against or involving children) would preclude you from applying to adopt in the UK or overseas.

 Other countries have their own eligibility criteria which are often more detailed than the UK eligibility criteria.
 For example, some countries have upper age limits, they might only accept married couples, or restrict applications on certain health grounds.
 They may also prioritise applications dependent on the prospective adopter’s proven links to the country.

 The Approval Process

 Intercountry adoption is governed by UK legislation and regulations in order to safeguard children, birth families and prospective adopters.
 If you do not follow the intercountry adoption procedures you may commit an offence.

-If you are interested in adopting a child from overseas, and live within the local authority areas of Bournemouth, Dorset or Poole, contact us here at Aspire for an initial discussion with an experienced adoption social worker.
+If you are interested in adopting a child from overseas, and live within the local authority areas of BCP & Dorset Councils, contact us here at Aspire for an initial discussion with an experienced adoption social worker.
 In doing so, you will also have the opportunity to find out more about adopting a child from this country too.
 If you still think adopting a child from overseas is the route you wish to go down, we will arrange for one of our social workers to visit you at home to discuss further.
 The approval process follows the same two stage process as adopting a child from this country.